Transforming the health and wellbeing of Pacific communities

 We are a Pacific-Led organisation and our values and ways of working are drawn from our organisational history/ whakapapa, as well as the customs and cultural practices of the diverse Pacific ethnic groups we represent.
-We place an emphasis on improving health equity and well-being for Pacific populations while being inclusive of people from all cultures and backgrounds, particularly high needs communities.
+We place an emphasis on improving health equity and well-being for Pacific populations while being inclusive of people from all cultures and backgrounds, particularly underserved communities.

 Healthy Village Actions Zones (HVAZ) was established in 2006 as a Pacific church based programme led by a team at the Auckland District Health Board (ADHB).
 HVAZ is an innovative framework for collaborative action by key stakeholders and Pacific communities working in partnership to improve health outcomes for Pacific peoples.